-Playboy: Did you ever refuse an assignment?
+DS: Did you ever refuse an assignment?

-Adams: In the early days, I would never refuse an assignment unless it completely repelled me.
+ADAMS: In the early days, I would never refuse an assignment unless it completely repelled me.
 [His eyes light up] In 1980, a national magazine asked me to go to Santa Barbara to photograph the President at his ranch.
 Well, I hate Santa Barbara and, far worse, I hate Reagan.
 I can’t ignore my feelings and just make a pretty picture.

-Playboy: But you agreed to photograph President Carter.
+DS: But you agreed to photograph President Carter.

-Adams: That was a pleasure and a great honor.
+ADAMS: That was a pleasure and a great honor.
 It was the first time in history that the official Presidential portrait was a photograph instead of a painting.

-Playboy: What was it like photographing him?
+DS: What was it like photographing him?

-Adams: It was about six months before the end of his term.
+ADAMS: It was about six months before the end of his term.
 It was a rather tense experience.
 I used large-format Polaroid–20″ x 24″–which meant each exposure was a completed color print: no duplicating, no fooling around in the darkroom.

 One of the first things Carter said was, “I have a very difficult smile.
 It’s always exaggerated in pictures.”
 I said, “I know.
 I don’t want to do that.”
 I told him he had to relax.
 I asked him to contemplate something pleasant, and he got a very nice expression.
 I was ready to shoot, but his arm was wrong; he had moved.
 I tried to explain what he should do, but he couldn’t get it.
 I went up to position him, and just as I placed my hand on his shoulder, I was grabbed by two Secret Service men.
 You do not touch the President.